bigwheel/util-backports/README.md

 # util backports from scala 2.13 to 2.12 [![Build Status](https://travis-ci.com/bigwheel/util-backports.svg?branch=master)](https://travis-ci.com/bigwheel/util-backports)

 This is a backport library of Scala Standard Library `scala.util` package from 2.13 to 2.12.

-2.13 util package contains following new features.
+2.13 `scala.util` package contains following new features.

 * tap
 * pipe